Provable Coordination for LLM Agents via Message Sequence Charts: Introduction

 Multi-agent systems built on large language models (LLMs) are increasingly common.
 They combine the capabilities of individual AI components with the structural advantages of distributed systems, such as concurrency, separation of concerns, and explicit communication patterns.
 A typical example is a group of LLM agents that iteratively exchange assessments until they reach agreement on a task, such as giving a medical diagnosis.

 These systems are, however, hard to design and to reason about.
 While classical distributed systems are already notoriously error prone, the stochastic nature of LLM outputs further complicates reasoning about such systems.
 When agents exchange messages and collaborate, problems such as deadlocks or lost messages are difficult to rule out through testing alone.
-Frameworks like LangGraph~\cite{langgraph}, AutoGen~\cite{wu2023autogen}, and CrewAI~\cite{crewai} provide convenient infrastructure for building such systems, but offer no formal guarantees.
+Frameworks like LangGraph~\cite{langgraph}, AutoGen~\cite{wu2023autogen}, and CrewAI~\cite{crewai} provide convenient infrastructure for building such systems, but, to our knowledge, do not provide such formal coordination guarantees.
 The broader engineering challenges of such systems, such as transparency, traceability, and error attribution, are well-documented~\cite{dibia2025multiagent}.
 Applying formal methods to this setting is therefore natural.

 \paragraph{Contributions.} For this purpose, we propose a domain-specific language (DSL) for agent coordination based on message sequence charts (MSCs)~\cite{itu-msc}, an International Telecommunication Union (ITU) standard for communication protocols.
 MSCs combine a visual notation with a formal semantics.
 They represent both the local progress of individual agents (their lifelines) and the messages exchanged between them, making causal dependencies in a system execution easy to track.